Autocomplete

 role="alert"

-to announce to the screen reader how many options are available For more information, see footnote 6,For more information, see footnote 7,For more information, see footnote 8,For more information, see footnote 9 aria-busy
+to announce to the screen reader how many options are available For more information, see footnote 6,For more information, see footnote 7,For more information, see footnote 8,For more information, see footnote 9 - An accessible loading message (a text alternative to the spinner icon) is set based on the value of the

 - We have divided escape key presses to allow for both keyboard and screen reader users.
 The first press closes the Autocomplete Listbox and the second will clear the selected value as well as the value of the